 Vivek Bhandari.
-Mr. Bhandari serves as President, Financial Services and Technology Infrastructure of Altisource.
-Mr. Bhandari previously served as President, Financial Services and Vice President, Operations, Financial Services from August 2009 through January 2015.
-Before joining Altisource, he served as Vice President, Operations, Financial Services at Ocwen since April 2008 and in various other positions within Ocwen from 2005.
+Mr. Bhandari serves as President, Real Estate Investor Solutions of Altisource since May 2016 and as the head of our Financial Services business segment since July 2013.
+He also led our Technology Infrastructure division from January 2015 to May 2016 and served as Vice President, Operations, Financial Services from August 2009 to July 2013.
+Before joining Altisource, he served as Vice President, Operations, Financial Services at Ocwen and in various other positions within Ocwen from 2005.
 Mr. Bhandari began his career with Tata Technologies India Ltd. as a consultant.
 He holds a Bachelor of Technology and Manufacturing Science and Engineering from the Indian Institute of Technology, Delhi and a Master of Business Administration from the Indian Institute of Management, Calcutta.

 Joseph A. Davila.
-Mr. Davila serves as President, Mortgage Services of Altisource.
-Mr. Davila previously served as Senior Vice President, Real Estate Services from July 2011 through February 2013.
-Before joining Altisource, he served as Vice President of Operations of Capital One Financial Corporation since 2007.
+Mr. Davila serves as President, Servicer Solutions of Altisource.
+Mr. Davila previously served as President, Mortgage Services from February 2013 to May 2016 and as Senior Vice President, Real Estate Services from July 2011 to February 2013.
+Before joining Altisource, he served as Vice President of Operations of Capital One Financial Corporation beginning in 2007.
 Mr. Davila began his career as a consultant with Price Waterhouse and, subsequently, Bain & Company.
 He holds a Bachelor of Science from Southern Methodist University and a Master of Business Administration from Kellogg School of Management at Northwestern University.